Bodies wash up on Bangladesh shore as Rohingya flee Myanmar

 Bangladesh on Wednesday pushed back 366 Rohingya trying to enter the country though thousands have set up temporary camps along the porous land border, borders guards said.

-Aid workers in the area say contingency stocks of materials are low and their biggest problem is extreme overcrowding in makeshift settlements.
+Aid workers say contingency stocks of materials are low and their biggest problem is extreme overcrowding in makeshift settlements.

-(Reporting by Nurul Islam, Ruma Paul, Reuters Staff; addtional reporting by Michelle Nicoles at the United Nations; Writing by Krishna N. Das and David Brunnstrom; Editing by Alex Richardson and David Gregorio)
+(Reporting by Nurul Islam, Ruma Paul, Reuters Staff; additional reporting by Michelle Nichols at the United Nations in New York and Stephanie Nebehay in Geneva; Writing by Krishna N. Das and David Brunnstrom; Editing by Alex Richardson and Jonathan Oatis)